contractpendev/hyperledger-basic-network/README.md

 ## Basic Network Config

-The goal of this project is to have a simple Hyperledger network working via docker based upon the basic network from [Basic Network](https://github.com/hyperledger/fabric-samples/tree/master/basic-network)
+The purpose of this project is to provide a easy way to run hyperledger fabric from docker.

- AND with the Hyperledger Exploer added to the docker-compose.yml.
+Based upon the basic network from [Basic Network](https://github.com/hyperledger/fabric-samples/tree/master/basic-network) AND with the Hyperledger Exploer added to the docker-compose.yml.

-Follow the startup steps at end of this document then open web browser to access ：http://localhost:8090/
+Follow the startup steps at end of this document then open web browser to see Hyperledger Explorer at this URL ：http://localhost:8090/

+I run this on a OSX Mac, but assume that it would also work on Linux.

+## To start

+1. Run ``./build.sh`` (if your on OSX Mac) to install tools for generate crypto material.
+2. Run ``./gen1.sh`` to generate the crypto materials.
+3. Run ``./gen2.sh`` to generate the channel crypto materials.
+4. Run ``./gen3.sh`` to generate environment variable which is used for docker-compose.
+5. Run ``./start.sh`` to start the docker containers running.
+6. Now http://localhost:8090/ to see Hyperledger explorer is running.

+## Creating card file and installing BNA

+The creation of the card file and the installation of BNA must happen from within the Docker file execution environment.

+1. ``docker exec -ti commandline /bin/bash``
+2. ``cd cli``
+3. ``./createcard.sh`` You will notice the PeerAdmin@hlfvv12.card file has been created
+4. ``./installbna.sh``
+5. ``./startbna.sh``

+## Notes

+Just for my notes the following changes.

 The files which were added when compared with basic-network were.